ph1lw21/The-Multi-Retro-Dram-Tester-Software-for-V1.-02-PCB/README.md

 # The-Multi-Retro-Dram-Tester-Software-for-V1.-02-PCB
-Update firmware &amp; software for the multi retro dram tester for rev v1.02 pcb
+Updated software for "The Multi Retro Dram Tester" for rev v1.02 pcb